mrquantumcodes/retrospect.nvim/README.md

 - `save_key` - Keybinding to save session.
 Set to `""` to disable.
 - `load_key` - Keybinding to load session.
 Set to `""` to disable.
 - `autosave` - When `true`, automatically saves session after every file write.
+- `autorestore` - When `true`, automatically restores last session when opening Neovim with no arguments.
+- `git_branch_sessions` - When `true`, creates separate sessions for each git branch.
+Perfect for managing feature branches!

 ## Usage